ipfs-inactive/RFC/rfcs/0002-ipfs-governance.md

 Over the past 3 years we have experimented with a variety of team sizes and levels of coordination across teams.
 We find that contributors are most effective, and happiest, when they get to be on small teams (3-5 full time people).
 When the teams get bigger than this, the work becomes unfocused, communication becomes harder, and management overhead skyrockets.
 When teams are too small, especially when there is only one full time person on a "team", they easily become overloaded with responsibilities and, due to the globally distributed nature of our community, they become isolated.

 This RFC includes constraints on the size, formation, and sub-division of teams.
 Those constraints are aimed at encouraging people to work in small teams while maintaining regular communication with other related teams and groups.

+## Self-organizing ways for People to Coordinate Across Teams

+When multiple teams have a shared focus or shred need, they can form a Working Group to convene conversations and align work around those focuses or needs.

 ## Welcoming Entry Points and Clear Funnels for Engagement